AdobeXD/plugin-samples/guides/how-to-draw-lines-guide/README.md

 ### 1. Create plugin scaffold

-As described in the [Getting Started Guide](/guides/getting-started-guide), create the directory for your plugin:
+As described in the [Quick Start Tutorial](/guides/quick-start-guide), create the directory for your plugin:

 ```
 $ cd ~/Library/Application\ Support/Adobe/Adobe\ XD\ CC\ \(Prerelease\)/plugins